MoralisWeb3/streams-beta/README.md

 ## Moralis Streams API

-## About

-This repo is a demo on how to use [Moralis Streams API](https://moralis.io/streams/).
-In this particular example we are using NestJS as a backend that receives and handles webhooks.

-## Setup

 A enterprise grade API for monitoring assets, contracts and all kinds of events on the blockchain.